 Synonyms: Tradescantia albiflora Kunth APNI*

-Description: Perennial, ± succulent herb with fibrous roots; stems branching, rooting at the nodes, prostrate or slightly ascending at the tips.
+Description: Perennial, ± succulent herb; roots thin, fibrous, purplish; stems branching, rooting at the nodes, prostrate or slightly ascending at the tips.

 Leaves subsessile, glabrous; lamina ovate-lanceolate, acuminate, 2.5–5.5 cm long, 1–2.5 cm broad, subcordate at the base; sheath 5–8 mm long, ciliate at the orifice.